Launch Vehicle Digital Computer: Software architecture and algorithms

 LVDC instruction words were split into a 4-bit opcode field (least-significant bits) and a 9-bit operand address field (most-significant bits).
 This left it with sixteen possible opcode values when there were eighteen different instructions: consequently, three of the instructions used the same opcode value, and used two bits of the address value to determine which instruction was executed.

 Memory was broken into 256-word "sectors".
 8 bits of the address specified a word within a sector, and the 9th bit selected between the software-selectable "current sector" or a global sector called "residual memory".

 The eighteen possible LVDC instructions were:

 Programs and algorithms

 In flight the LVDC ran a major computation loop every 2 seconds for vehicle guidance, and a minor loop 25 times a second for attitude control.
 The minor loop is triggered by a dedicated interrupt every 40 ms and takes 18 ms to run.

 Unlike the Apollo Guidance Computer software, the software which ran on the LVDC seems to have vanished.
-While the hardware would be fairly simple to emulate, the only remaining copies of the software are probably in the core memory of the Instrument Unit LVDCs of the remaining Saturn V rockets on display at NASA sites.
+While the hardware would be fairly simple to emulate, the only remaining copies of the software are probably in the core rope memory of the Instrument Unit LVDCs of the remaining Saturn V rockets on display at NASA sites.